daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA/us003/01.requirements-engineering/Readme.md

 **Output Data:**

-* All data of the new registered employee
+* All data of the new registered collaborator
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)